-'Queen of Soul' Aretha Franklin dies at home in Detroit aged 76
+'Queen of Soul' Aretha Franklin, 76, dies at home in Detroit

 In February 2017, she said she would keep recording but retire from touring after a limited run of concerts marking a new album that year, “A Brand New Me,” which featured her doing some of her biggest hits with the Royal Philharmonic Orchestra.

-She performed “Natural Woman” at the Kennedy Center Honors in December 2015 in a tribute to songwriter Carole King, who wrote the song.
+She performed “Natural Woman” at the Kennedy Center Honors in December 2015 in a tribute to songwriter Carole King.
 Her last live performance was Nov.
 7, 2017, for the Elton John AIDS Foundation gala.

 “I feel very, very enriched and satisfied with respect to where my career came from and where it is now,” Franklin told a Detroit television interviewer in 2017.
 “I’ll be pretty much satisfied, but I’m not going to go anywhere and just sit down and do nothing.
 That wouldn’t be good either.”